 But simplifying, doing today what will seem obvious tomorrow, is genius.
 I always say that the best strategies seem obvious as soon as you understand them.
 Furthermore, it seems to me that if they don’t seem obvious after the fact, they didn’t work.

 I’ve dealt with dozens of strategy frameworks, and they all work pretty well if applied correctly.
-Still, my favorite is the one I developed: IMO, or identity, market, and offering (product or service).
+Still, my favorite is the one we use with LivePlan: problem, solution, market, and identity (or why us).
 Don’t pull them apart.
 It’s the interrelationship between them that drives your business.
 Each affects the other two.

-These three things are your business strategy.
+These four choices are your business strategy.
 The growth in your strategy is what makes the difference.

 Don’t pull the strategy apart.
 Don’t take the various elements one at a time.
 Don’t ever stop thinking about them.
 Remember, in planning as well as in all aspects of business, things change.